Guessing random additive noise decoding with symbol reliability information (SRGRAND): Mathematical Analysis

-Results on the subordinated guesswork process $\{1/n \log G(\UNoise^{L^n})\}$ governed by the rate-function in equation \eqref{eq:INL} are sufficient to enable us to prove a Channel Coding Theorem for the symbol reliability channel.
-Finer-grained results on error exponents that depend on the proportion of symbols that were noise-impacted, however, follow from the LDP for the joint subordinated guesswork and length process $\{(1/n \log G(\UNoise^{L^n}), L^n/n)\}$ governed by the rate-function given in equation \eqref{eq:INLjoint}.
+Results on the subordinated guesswork process $\{1/n \log G(\UNoise^{L^n})\}$ governed by the rate-function in Eq. \eqref{eq:INL} are sufficient to enable us to prove a Channel Coding Theorem for the symbol reliability channel.
+Finer-grained results on error exponents that depend on the proportion of symbols that were noise-impacted, however, follow from the LDP for the joint subordinated guesswork and length process $\{(1/n \log G(\UNoise^{L^n}), L^n/n)\}$ governed by the rate-function given in Eq. \eqref{eq:INLjoint}.

 We note that $\LambdaL$ is a convex function whose derivative at the origin is $\muL$, the mean number of potentially noise-impacted symbols, so that $\LambdaL(\Hhalf)\geq \muL \Hhalf$.
-Hence, from equation \eqref{eq:lambdaNL1}, the average number of queries until the true channel-noise is identified grows exponentially in $n$ at a potentially larger rate than the guesswork required for the average proportion of potentially noise-impacted symbols.
-Despite that, the zero of the rate-function in equation \eqref{eq:INL} occurs at $\muL H$, so that the majority of the likelihood of identifying the true subordinated noise occurs by the Shannon entropy of the typical set of average number of potentially noise-impacted symbols.
+Hence, from Eq. \eqref{eq:lambdaNL1}, the average number of queries until the true channel-noise is identified grows exponentially in $n$ at a potentially larger rate than the guesswork required for the average proportion of potentially noise-impacted symbols.
+Despite that, the zero of the rate-function in Eq. \eqref{eq:INL} occurs at $\muL H$, so that the majority of the likelihood of identifying the true subordinated noise occurs by the Shannon entropy of the typical set of average number of potentially noise-impacted symbols.
 Thus, while stochastic fluctuations in the number of potentially noise-impacted symbols has relevance to complexity and error exponents, that variability has no impact on capacity.
-Akin to GRANDAB, without loss of capacity, the negative impact on complexity can be ameliorated by abandoning guessing after a suitable number of queries.
+In a manner akin to GRANDAB, without loss of capacity, complexity can be ameliorated by abandoning guessing after a suitable number of queries.